Webtrekk/webtrekk-android-sdk/README.md

-# Webtrekk Android SDK
+# Webtrekk Android SDK(Deprecate)

 Please refer to [Webtrekk Android SDK V5](https://github.com/Webtrekk/webtrekk-android-sdk-BETA) for latest development, features and better performance.

 The Webtrekk SDK allows you to track user activities, screen flow and media usage for an App.
 All data is send to the Webtrekk tracking system for further analysis.